Does AI Film Need an Avant-Garde?

 Literary men, feeling that the status of humanity itself was being challenged by the new science and the new technology...are inevitably on the defensive.
 They know that the scientific culture, the coming of the machine, cannot be stopped.

-In this essay, Sontag rejects the pessimism of these "literary men" and instead calls for a new sensibility that merges science and art—a sensibility that she saw as capturing the essence of modernity.
-Her opinions, transgressive at the time, celebrated New York's avant-garde art scene, which blurred distinctions between "form and content, the frivolous and the serious...and 'high' and 'low' culture" (Sontag, 1965).
+In that essay, Sontag rejected the pessimism of these "literary men," advocating instead for a new sensibility merging science and art, a sensibility she saw as capturing modernity’s essence.
+Her ideas, transgressive at the time, celebrated New York's avant-garde scene, which blurred boundaries between "form and content, the frivolous and the serious...and 'high' and 'low' culture" (Sontag, 1965).

 In 1967, Robert Rauschenberg launched Experiments in Art & Technology with avant-garde artists like Andy Warhol alongside scientists from IBM and MIT.
 These partnerships were representative of Sontag's "new sensibility".

-Coincidentally, around the same time, I heard a talk from Dr. Joanna Zylinska, a media theorist I deeply respect, who suggested we leave the historical concept of the “avant-garde” in the past.
-When I later asked her what she meant, she suggested that an idea so deeply rooted in the bourgeois culture of the past might not serve us as we move into the future.
-In many ways, she is right: the avant-gardism we associate with the 20th century, and which Sontag celebrated, is a product of its time, carrying with it the political, cultural, and social baggage of that era.
-Ironically, the term “avant-garde” has now come to signify institutional respectability, revealing itself as a backward-facing concept, largely depleted of its once-revolutionary force.
+Around the same time, I attended a talk by a respected media theorist who argued that we should leave the historical notion of the avant-garde behind.
+They pointed out that a concept so deeply embedded in the culture of the past might no longer serve us well in the future.
+They are, in many ways, correct: the avant-gardism of the 20th century, championed by Sontag, carries with it the political, cultural, and social baggage of its era.
+Today, the term “avant-garde” ironically signifies institutional respectability rather than radical innovation, revealing itself as a backward-facing concept largely depleted of its once-revolutionary force.

 And yet, I can’t shake the sense that the avant-garde tradition remains relevant, especially in the context of contemporary filmmaking and generative AI.